jasonkuhrt/alge/README.md

 }
 ```

 This data modelling is flawed.
 There is out-of-band information about import data relationships.
-When `isExact` is `true` then `range` is undefined but other fields are guarnateed, well, except `release` and `build` which are always optional actually.
+When `isExact` is `true` then `range` is undefined but other fields are guaranteed, well, except `release` and `build` which are always optional actually.
 In other words these configurations of the data are impossible:

 ```ts
 const pin = {